2019 British Open: Latest player-to-win betting odds

-The 148th British Open begins three weeks from Thursday at Royal Portrush as it returns to Northern Ireland for the first time since 1951.
+The 148th British Open begins two weeks from Thursday at Royal Portrush as it returns to Northern Ireland for the first time in 58 years.

-Northern Ireland natives Rory McIlroy and Graeme McDowell will undoubtedly enjoy fan-favorite status in the galleries.
-Among oddsmakers, including those at the Las Vegas SuperBook and golfodds.com, McIlroy is gaining favor as well, moving to 8-1 to win this week from 10-1 last week.

 Tiger Woods, who will likely not play again until Royal Portrush, joins Dustin Johnson at 14-1.